Chapter Thirty Three II

 “Janah’s always soft spoken.
 That’s how it works, the lower the volume the more serious she is.
 I’m in real trouble when she doesn’t say anything.”

-Janah is smiling up at me, walking between her and Black, one arm entwined in mine the other in Black’s.
+Janah is smiling up at me, walking between Black and me, one arm entwined in mine the other in Black’s.
 The boys are in front of us.
 We’re strolling around the monastery, just walking and enjoying each other.

 Janah, “Let’s take the boys inside for a while, it’s cold, perhaps Daphne will make tea.”